ha0ye/activityReporteR/README.md

 [![R-CMD-check](https://github.com/ha0ye/activityReporteR/workflows/R-CMD-check/badge.svg)](https://github.com/ha0ye/activityReporteR/actions)
 <!-- badges: end -->

-The goal of activityReporteR is to …
+The goal of activityReporteR is to automate activity reporting that otherwise requires detailed recordkeeping and formatting.
+Functions are provided to download data from REDCap and GoogleSheets (since these are common sources of activity data already), and then format activities into appropriate text for reports.

 ## Installation